 Of Stevens’ past work, The Ascension is closest in tone to the glitchy electronica of 2010’s The Age of Adz.
 As with Adz, The Ascension feels lengthy, sometimes connecting emotionally but not musically enticing enough to sustain its long running time.

 Despite Stevens’ approach, songs like ‘Tell Me You Love Me’ still make an emotional connection.
 ‘The Ascension’ is an ambitious mini-epic that recalls the unfettered creativity of Illinois.
-Although it wouldn’t have fit the finished record, b-side ‘My Rajneesh’ is also notable as one of the most fascinating records
+Although it wouldn’t have fit the finished record, b-side ‘My Rajneesh’ is also notable as one of Stevens’ most fascinating works.

-One of Stevens’ weaker efforts, but he’s always worthy of respect for following his muse; hopefully his muse brings out a classic next time around.
+The Ascension is of Stevens’ patchier efforts, but he’s always worthy of respect for following his muse; hopefully, his muse brings out a classic next time around.